 - This cake lasts well and can hold the weight of fondant.
 So it is definitely a good recipe for decorated cakes.

-Here is the printable version of my super moist old fashioned lemon pound cake recipe.
-And while you are at it, don’t miss my recipe notes right below.
-They contain absolutely useful tips for the best lemon cake ever!
+Here is the full printable version of my super moist old fashioned lemon pound cake recipe.

 Old Fashioned Lemon Pound Cake